 Michael Coppel has been one of the most prominent and active concert promoters in Australia and New Zealand for more than 35 years.
 Each year his companies have presented several hundred performances throughout both countries, in indoor and outdoor venues, headlining a variety of artists from all genres of contemporary music.
 Amongst the major concert events presented are Adele Live 2017, U2, P!nk, Fleetwood Mac, Metallica, Beyonce, RHCP, Rihanna, Katy Perry, Taylor Swift and Roger Waters.
 Michael is the Chairman of Live Nation Australasia, the largest Australian concert promoter.
 He was a Producer of the Australian touring productions of We Will Rock You, Miss Saigon, Spamalot, Waiting for Godot, The Graduate, Agatha Christie’s The Mousetrap, Agatha Christie’s A Murder is Announced and Fawlty Towers, and of the London West End and New York seasons of Ghost – the Musical and the Broadway season of The Country Girl.
-Michael is currently a Producer of the Broadway production Groundhog Day as well as of MAMMA MIA!, and has had a major involvement in the hugely successful Australian and New Zealand production of Matilda The Musical.
+Michael was a Producer of the Broadway production of Groundhog Day and is currently a producer on MAMMA MIA!
+Michael had major involvement in the hugely successful Australian and New Zealand production of Matilda The Musical.

 In a career spanning over 60 years, Linda has acted, directed, designed and produced over 60 shows and written 8 revues.
 She owned two theatre companies in South Australia and was the Administrator of the New Cottage Theatre.
 Linda joined Showbiz Bookings in Sydney in 1994 as Corporate Development Manager for the original Australian production of Miss Saigon.
 Linda became the General Manager of Showbiz developing corporate marketing strategies for The Phantom of the Opera, Les Miserables, Crazy for You, Rent and The Boy From Oz.

 Since 2002 Linda has been a founding Director of Louise Withers and Associates and Co-Producer of Miss Saigon, MAMMA MIA!
-10TH Anniversary Tour, The Mousetrap, A Murder is Announced and the current production of MAMMA MIA!
-Linda was Associate Producer of Ghost the Musical UK and USA productions.
+10th Anniversary Tour, The Mousetrap, A Murder is Announced and the current production of MAMMA MIA!.
+Linda was Associate Producer of Ghost the Musical for the West End and Broadway productions.

 © MAMMA MIA!
 AUSTRALIA 2016 MAMMA MIA!
 IS PROUDLY PRODUCED BY MICHAEL COPPEL, LOUISE WITHERS & LINDA BEWICK.
 All performance material supplied by Hal Leonard Australia.
 Licensed Exclusively by Music Theatre International (Australasia).